More people live in slavery today than ever before.

 - Not everyone can work overseas.
 Some local businesses do great work and give back to causes they love.
 We love to support ethical, environmentally friendly local businesses and introduce them to our followers.

-If you are passionate about fighting this cause, if you love our stuff, join us!
+If you are passionate about fighting this cause, if you love our story, join us!
 Spread the word, gift Redeemed, share the love on social media, apply to be a brand rep, collab, etc. You name it!
 The opportunities are endless for those who seek justice.
 I can't wait to connect with you or see you sweet name on our order list!

 "Each time you spend money you cast a vote on the kind of world you live in."